bhershberg/RingampSurvey/README.md

 # Data Sources

-Some of the post-processing in this repo pulls from the ISSCC & VLSI ADC survey at https://github.com/bmurmann/ADC-survey.
-Thanks to Boris Murmann and his group for maintaining that.
+Some of the jupyter notbooks in this repo use code copied from the notebooks in the ADC performance survey found at https://github.com/bmurmann/ADC-survey.